newtover/essays/Sharing-Directories-with-Docker-Containers.md

 ![Attach Host Volumes 2](./img/docker-shared-volumes-2.png)

-So you don't have to create additional users or groups when you build your image to be able to run a container with the users and groups.
+As you see, you don't have to create additional users or groups when you build your image to be able to run a container with the users and groups.

 And the last thing that we haven't yet addressed is the home directory